cyberark/conjur/design/authenticators/AUTHENTICATORS.md

 ## Security requirements

-### Must allow_list before using
+### Must allowlist before using

-With the exception of the default Conjur authenticator named `authn`, all authenticators must be explicitly allow listed via the environment variable `CONJUR_AUTHENTICATORS`.
+With the exception of the default Conjur authenticator named `authn`, all authenticators must be explicitly allowlisted via the environment variable `CONJUR_AUTHENTICATORS`.

 1. If the environment variable `CONJUR_AUTHENTICATORS` is *not* set, the